fabianbuechler/analog/docs/api.rst

 The ``Analyzer`` is the main logfile parser class.
-It uses a :py:class:`analog.formats.LogFormat` instance to parse the log entries and passes them on to a :py:class:`analog.report:Report` instance for statistical analysis.
+It uses a :py:class:`analog.formats.LogFormat` instance to parse the log entries and passes them on to a :py:class:`analog.report.Report` instance for statistical analysis.
 The report itsself can be passed through a :py:class:`analog.renderers.Renderer` subclass for different report output formats.